 Dr. Raul Fernandez is the director of the Higher Education Administration program at Boston University's Wheelock College of Education & Human Development and chair of Wheelock’s Equity, Diversity & Inclusion Committee..
-He is a well-recognized leader and accomplished speaker on issues of diversity and inclusion, with hundreds of attendees at numerous campuses and conferences having attended his workshops.
+He is an accomplished speaker on issues of diversity and inclusion, with hundreds of attendees at numerous campuses and conferences having attended his workshops.